 Drawing can be overwhelming, and if you have read any of our other blogs, you may have seen a taster here or there.
 Whenever we teach someone how to draw, and they want to become a better realistic artist, there are 5 things you need to know when you start to draw:

 Understanding Your Equipment

 So let's take a look at what these mean.

-This is so so important. #Drawing a line in the right direction is the difference between ‘wow that’s so realistic!’ and ‘there's something off with it but I can’t tell what it is!’
+This is so important. #Drawing a line in the right direction is the difference between ‘Wow that’s so realistic!’ and ‘There's knock-on something off with it but I can’t tell what it is!’
 It could be as simple as changing the direction of one line.
 The consequence of an incorrect line can have a knock on effect on all of the rest, so try to remember how important and easily fixable this is.

 There are several exercises that we can do to practise and improve this and our favourite one is the clock method.
 We like to think that we have made up this concept, but most likely we heard from someone else and now we cannot remember who told us so we have decided it is our original idea!